stephan-hof/pyrocksdb/docs/api/interfaces.rst

 .. py:class:: rocksdb.interfaces.MergeOperator

     .. py:method:: full_merge(key, existing_value, operand_list)

         Gives the client a way to express the read -> modify -> write semantics

-        :param string key: The key that's associated with this merge operation.
+        :param bytes key: The key that's associated with this merge operation.
                            Client could multiplex the merge operator based on it if the key space is partitioned and different subspaces refer to different types of data which have different merge operation semantics

-        :param string existing_value: The current value in the db.
+        :param bytes existing_value: The current value in the db.
                                      ``None`` indicates the key does not exist before this op

         :param operand_list: The sequence of merge operations to apply.
-        :type operand_list: list of strings
+        :type operand_list: list of bytes

         :returns: ``True`` and the new value on success.
                   All values passed in will be client-specific values.